 To make your course even more engaging, add pictures, charts, and other kinds of infographics that correspond to the topic.
 For an instructional video, you can also add annotations, graphs, and captions.
 These will help you maintain your learners’ attention or highlight a significant point.

-20+ Sites to Get All the Free Design Resources You’ll Need
+20+ Sites to Find Free Design Resources For Designers

-Whether you're just a hobbyist or a professional designer, I'm sure we all appreciate free stuff.
-There are...
+Whether you're a hobbyist or a professional designer, we all love getting things for free.
+The web is...
 Read more

 6. Deliver a course to your learners